 Kate’s experience from LNHARS prepared her well for membership at FRFARS.
 By the time Kate began at FRFARS, she was a nationally certified EMT with several years of Hunterdon County EMS experience.
 Kate was familiar with Hunterdon Medical Center’s Emergency Department and their Mobile Intensive Care Unit, which both Squads work with on a daily basis.
 She was also accustomed to swiftly transferring patients to regional specialty hospitals or trauma centers by ground or by air as needed.
 This came in handy on more than one occasion, including on a call where Kate and her partner needed to rapidly transport a patient with an uncontrolled bleed to the HMC helipad for emergent treatment at a trauma center.

 Due to her high level of competency upon joining FRFARS, Kate completed her probationary period shortly after starting.
 By 2019, she was appointed by Chief Tom Hoffman to the position of EMS Sergeant, helping to provide operational leadership within the department.
-Recently, she has been appointed by President Dave Giuliani as a co-chair of the membership committee, which helps oversee onboarding/training processes for new members.
+Since then, Kate has also served as EMS Lieutenant, and EMS Captain.
 Kate is also the Squad’s Junior Advisor, responsible for setting up drills and providing coaching to members under the age of 18.
 She often makes additional time to help newer members practice skills.
 When providing training, Kate is known to set a high bar while also being patient, fair, and encouraging.

 Kate has increased her own patient care skills, completing several advanced training courses including Pre-Hospital Trauma Life Support (PHTLS), Mini Advanced Medical Life Support (Mini AMLS), OB Emergencies, crew resource management, and others.
 Despite the challenges of 2020, she has set an example for contribution, oftentimes covering 3 to 4 times her required number of duty hours per month in addition to her leadership activities.
 In October 2020, Kate volunteered over 90 hours on our ambulances—nearly four times the 24 hour per month requirement.
 This was more than any other Squad member during that period.